neerajmasai/advance-js-playground/README.md

 # Welcome To Advance Js Playground
-Here you can find practical examples / code snippets of various advanced js related and other resources.
-Explore around and have fun!
+Here you can find practical examples / code snippets of various advanced js concepts and other related resources.
+Explore and have fun!